annefou/DestinE_ESA_GFTS/README.md

 The section below explains how to start JupyerLab and run the Jupyter notebooks.

-Once all the required packages are installed, you can start JupyterLab and run the jupyter notebooks from the `docs` folder:
+Once all the required packages are installed, you can start JupyterLab and execute the jupyter notebooks from the `docs` folder:

 ```bash
 jupyter lab